Mowgli: Kipling's Mowgli stories

 The Mowgli stories, including "In the Rukh", were first collected in chronological order in one volume as The Works of Rudyard Kipling Volume VII: The Jungle Book (1907) (Volume VIII of this series contained the non-Mowgli stories from the Jungle Books), and subsequently in All the Mowgli Stories (1933).

 "In the Rukh" describes how Gisborne, an English forest ranger in the Pench area in Seoni at the time of the British Raj, discovers a young man named Mowgli, who has extraordinary skills in hunting, tracking, and driving wild animals (with the help of his wolf brothers).
 He asks him to join the forestry service.
 Muller, the head of the Department of Woods and Forests of India as well as Gisborne's boss, meets Mowgli, checks his elbows and knees, noting the callouses and scars, and figures Mowgli is not using magic or demons, having seen a similar case in 30 years of service.
 Muller also invites Mowgli to join the service, to which Mowgli agrees.
 Later, Gisborne learns the reason for Mowgli's almost superhuman talents; he was raised by a pack of wolves in the jungle (explaining the scars on his elbows and knees from going on all fours).
 Mowgli marries the daughter of Gisborne's butler, Abdul Gafur, and conceives a son with her.

 Kipling then proceeded to write the stories of Mowgli's childhood in detail in The Jungle Book, which serves as a prequel to In the Rukh.
 Lost by his parents as a baby in the Indian jungle during a tiger attack, he is adopted by the Wolf Mother, Raksha and Father Wolf, who call him Mowgli (frog) because of his lack of fur and his refusal to sit still.
 Shere Khan the tiger demands that they give him the baby but the wolves refuse.
 Mowgli grows up with the pack, hunting with his brother wolves.
-In the pack, Mowgli learns he is able to stare down any wolf, and his unique ability to remove the painful thorns from the paws of his brothers is deeply appreciated as well.
+In the pack, Mowgli has the unique ability to remove the painful thorns from the paws of his brothers.
+He also learns he has the power to stare down any animal.
+To make up for his lack of fangs and claws, he wears a neck knife after living in the man village.